 +358 40 703 1694

-Jan Wiklund is a Partner of Armada Mezzanine.
-Prior to joining Eqvitec Partners in 2008, Jan was a Director in the London leveraged finance team at The Royal Bank of Scotland where he arranged both senior and mezzanine buy-out financing.
+Jan Wiklund is a joint Managing Partner at Armada.
+Prior to founding Armada in 2010 and joining its predecessor in 2008, Jan was a Director in the London leveraged finance team at The Royal Bank of Scotland where he arranged both senior and mezzanine buy-out financing.
 His earlier positions include HSBC, GE Capital and Merrill Lynch.
 Jan holds a business degree from Uppsala University.

 +46 8 546 017 62